How to Fix Mac Wi-Fi Drops After Sleep in macOS Tahoe 26.2

-Symptom: After your Mac wakes from sleep, the Wi-Fi connection is dropped and won't reconnect.
-Or, the Mac won't wake up unless you press the Return key multiple times or force-restart.
+Symptom: After your Mac wakes from sleep, Wi-Fi is dropped and won't reconnect on its own.
+Or, the Mac won't wake until you press Return several times or force-restart.
+Reported on M1, M2, M3, and M4 MacBooks running macOS Tahoe 26.2.

 Why this happens

-macOS Tahoe has introduced new "Power Nap" behaviors that can cause the network interface (`en0`) to stay in a "suspended" state after the system wakes.
+macOS Tahoe has introduced new "Power Nap" behaviors that can cause the network interface (en0) to stay in a "suspended" state after the system wakes.
 This is often caused by a conflict between the system's power management and the Wi-Fi hardware's firmware.

 Fix 1: Reset the Wi-Fi Interface (Free)